California Capital Access Program (CalCAP)

 Any federal or state-chartered bank, savings association, certified Community Development Financial Institutions (CDFI), or credit union is eligible to participate in CalCAP.
-A lender must certify that it is in good standing with its regulatory body (Federal Reserve, Federal Deposit Insurance Corporation, Comptroller of Currency, Thrift Supervision, National Credit Union Administration, or state banking authority).
-Finance Lenders, micro lenders and others regulated by the Department of Business Oversight may also be eligible.
+A financial institution must certify that it is in good standing with its regulatory body (Federal Reserve, Federal Deposit Insurance Corporation, Comptroller of Currency, Thrift Supervision, National Credit Union Administration, or state banking authority).
+Financial institutions which qualify as microbusiness lenders, those that have executed participation agreements with the Small Business Administration, and others may be eligible.

 CalCAP invites financial institutions to participate in CalCAP/Seismic Safety.
 It is easy for financial institutions to sign up.

 Financial Institution Sign Up for the Program

 - Certification to Participate in the California Capital Access Program